Private firm 'pulls out of Cornwall Council services bid'

 Mr Robertson was replaced by Conservative councillor Jim Currie, who had previously left the cabinet in protest at plans to involve private enterprise.

-Speaking on BBC Radio Cornwall, Mr Burden said: "One of the bidders no longer wants to engage with Cornwall Council because of what happened yesterday."'Business goes on'
+Speaking on BBC Radio Cornwall, Mr Burden said: "One of the bidders no longer wants to engage with Cornwall Council because of what happened yesterday."

 Mr Currie, said: "I can't tell you anything at all about that.
 That is part of negotiations that are going on.

 "I am sure things will emerge today, and all will be revealed later."

 A report to the council claimed the joint venture contract would save at least £2.5m a year.

 But the no-confidence vote was held over the decision to push ahead with the plans, which the full council had voted against.

 One of Mr Currie's first duties in his new role will be to fill gaps left in the council's cabinet.